William Westerman Pathfinders Awards

 The purpose of the programme is to encourage better understanding between Balliol students (who are not citizens of the host country) and citizens of the United States, Canada, and Asia respectively, and to allow Old Members to keep in touch with Balliol.

-Any Balliol student who is not a citizen of the host country (or in the case of Asia a country within it) and who is in the final year of undergraduate study or the last two years of graduate work may apply.
+Any Balliol student who is not a citizen of the intended continent of travel, and who is in the final year of undergraduate study or is a postgraduate student of two years' standing at the time of the award.

 - William Westerman Pathfinders awards to Asia: approximately £4,000 each.